Basic Q&A on access to government records

 • your mailing address; and

-• a phone or fax number where you can be reached with questions or notifications about your request.
+• a phone number or email address where you can be reached with questions or notifications about your request.

 Identification